PPAnh-phy/NuOscProb_Hamiltonian/README.md

 # NuOscProb_Hamiltonian

-This package computes neutrino oscillation probability by the most fundamental approach, explicitly diagonalising the Hamiltonian.
+This package computes neutrino oscillation probability by the most fundamental approach, explicitly diagonalising the Hamiltonian using either the 'expm' or 'eigh' module.
 We aim to design a general program that can be applied to a wide range of problems with the highest precision, for the purpose of serving future experiments such as JUNO, DUNE, Hyper-K, etc. We examined our program vs analytical formulas and other approximate/exact packages such as *NuFast* and *NuOscProbsExact*.
 Both vacuum and matter effects are included.

 Requirements
+The program is fully written in Python 3, using standard modules that are available on most Python installations.
 - Python 3.8 or newer (tested with Python 3.11.4)
 - Install dependencies:
   ```bash